Dentures & Partials

 When the condition of the teeth has deteriorated so far that they can no longer be repaired, removal is the only option.
 Dentures are a "replacement" option for missing teeth.
 There are two variations of dentures: partial dentures and full dentures.
 The difference between the two lies in how many natural teeth remain.

-A complete denture is a removable prosthesis of white plastic teeth in a pink gum-colored plastic base; the denture rests on the remaining gum ridge once all of the teeth in the arch have been removed.
+A complete denture is a removable prosthesis consisting of white plastic teeth set in a gum colored pink acrylic base.
+The denture rests on the remaining gum ridge once all of the teeth in the arch have been removed.
+A partial denture is also composed of white plastic teeth, pink gum-colored acrylic base, and has either a hard metal framework or metal wires that allow it to snap into place around your remaining teeth.

 Reasons for a Full Denture

-An upper full denture will almost always feel better than a lower full denture.
+An upper full denture will almost always fit better than a lower full denture.
 In order to dramatically improve the fit of a lower full denture, we frequently suggest using dental implants as a retentive mechanism.
-Implants placed in the lower jaw can help anchor the denture and significantly improve comfort.
-Sometimes, the implants can even be placed in the jaw after a denture has been in use for several years.
+Implants placed in the lower jaw can help anchor the denture in place and significantly improve comfort, retention, and satisfaction.
+Sometimes, the implants can even be placed in the jaw after a denture has been in use for several years to improve retention of an existing prosthesis.